jainyk/reactjs/README.md

 kubectl get ns
 ```

-Now, we will install argoCD.
+Now, I will install argoCD.
 To do that, create a separate namespace for it and apply the argocd configuration for installation.

 ```